-Each year, tens of thousands of people walk hundreds, and sometimes thousands, of kilometers from various points in Europe to the town of Santiago de Compostela in the northwest corner of Spain.
+Each year, hundreds of thousands of people walk hundreds, and sometimes thousands, of miles from various points in Europe to the town of Santiago de Compostela in the northwest corner of Spain.
 In this town is a cathedral built over the tomb believed to be that of the apostle St. James (Santiago is Spanish for St. James).
 The tomb was discovered in the ninth century, and by the 12th century, the spot had become almost as popular a destination for Catholic pilgrims as Jerusalem and Rome.
-Not only do people still travel this route, but the number of pilgrims has increased dramatically over the past couple of decades—over 74,000 made the trip in 2003, and over 154,000 did in 1999 (a Holy Year).
+Not only do people still travel this route, but the number of pilgrims has increased dramatically over the past few decades—over 300,000 people made the trip in 2017.

 For some people, the journey along the Camino de Santiago (Way of St. James) is a purely religious one; they are going to visit the relics of St. James, and perhaps (during a Holy Year) seek a plenary indulgence—a remission of sin.
 For others, the pilgrimage represents a less specific spiritual journey—an attempt to discover purpose in life, to practice physical and mental discipline, or to contemplate one’s vocation.
 For a few, it’s simply a themed vacation, a novel walking tour of Europe.
 But for most participants, whatever their motivation, the pilgrimage is much more about the journey itself than the destination.